 Gastric banding surgery is a type of Bariatric surgery (weight loss surgery) procedure performed to limit the amount of food a person can eat.
-In gastric banding surgery, no part of the stomach is removed and the digestive process remains intact.

-This procedure involves attaching an inflatable band around the top portion of the stomach and tightening it like a belt to form a small pouch that serves as a new, much smaller stomach that can hold about one ounce of food.
-The food from this "new" stomach empties into the closed-off portion of the stomach and then resumes the normal digestive process.
+In this procedure involves attaching an inflatable band around the top portion of the stomach and tightening it like a belt to form a small pouch that serves as a new, much smaller stomach that can hold about one ounce of food.
+The food from this “new” stomach empties into the closed-off portion of the stomach and then resumes the normal digestive process.
 Over time, the pouch can expand to hold two to three ounces of food.